timkindberg/Royal-Family/README.md

 1. Players take their turns determined by the turn order.
 1. End of Round

+> If you have trouble keeping track of who's turn it is and when to flop, use some tokens (e.g. dice, coins, lint).
+Have two similar tokens and one that is different (e.g. dime, dime, quarter).
+When you determine turn order, the person that gets two turns takes the different token and one of the similar ones.
+Then when taking turns you push your tokens to the middle: Player one goes (pushes dime in), Player two goes (pushes dime in), Player one goes again (pushes quarter in).
+This way it's always clear where you are in the turn order.

 #### Turn Breakdown:

 1. Draw: Take any one card from any one of the field piles or the deck.
 If the deck or some field piles are empty, just draw from another pile that has cards.